But there’s one really important, really useful project management tool you might not have given much thought to: Slack.

 5. Easy note-taking

 Want to jot some notes on a project that you’re working?
-Remind yourself to deal with something later?
+Need to set a reminder?
 Or just have a place where you can type some things where they won’t get lost?

 Start a new message chain with yourself, and your messages will be stored where you can easily find them later.
 Because they won’t get pushed down by new messages from your teammates, they’ll always be right where you left them.